-- Liquidity The Group holds sufficient liquidity to cover the going concern period. - Profitability The revenues of the Group are underpinned by the regulatory model and the business has a detailed plan in place to deliver in line with the CMA FD. - Interest cover ratios The Group has significant headroom against Default Events (class A interest cover ratio is less than 1.6:1) under its securitised covenants with no plausible scenario identified that would cause an Event of Default.
-We also have comfortable headroom against Trigger Events and whilst undesirable, a Trigger Event would not impact on the going concern assumption. - Macro-economic factors a base case has been projected into our forecasts in our analysis.
-We are also modelling worst case scenarios, which demonstrate that we do not hit Event of Default levels on our covenants. - Long-term viability the downside scenarios run show that the viability of the Group is strengthened as a result of the CMA FD and the successful implementation of our financial restructuring.
+- Liquidity The Group holds sufficient liquidity to cover the going concern period even under the most severe downside scenario. - Profitability The revenues of the business are underpinned by the regulatory model and the business has a detailed plan in place to deliver in line with the CMA FD.
+Our most severe scenario represents an 10 per cent reduction in EBITDA. - Debt covenants The business has significant headroom against Default Events (where class A interest cover ratio is less than 1.6:1) under its securitised covenants with no plausible scenario identified that would cause an Event of Default.

-The Directors believe, after due and careful enquiry, that the Company has sufficient resources to continue in operational existence for at least one year after the financial statements were authorised for issue.
-Therefore, it is considered to be appropriate to adopt the going concern basis in preparing the 2022 financial statements.
+The Directors believe, after due and careful enquiry, that the business has sufficient resources to continue in operational existence for at least 12 months after the financial statements have been authorised for issue.

+For these reasons, the Directors believe it appropriate to continue to adopt the going concern basis in preparing the financial statements.